pluralsight/guides/draft/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 </html>
 ```

-To execute the test case, choose the first command (`open`) and click one of the green arrow buttons of the top-left corner of the window (the first will play the entire suite of tests and the second just the current test).
+To execute the test, choose the first command (`open`) and click one of the green arrow buttons of the top-left corner of the window (the first will play the entire suite of tests and the second just the current test).

 When you do it, you'll see that the test fails:

 ![Test Error](https://raw.githubusercontent.com/pluralsight/guides/master/images/fdd475d9-df52-4702-8c01-86f447067095.png)

-Look the *Log* tab at the bottom of the IDE window and the browser.
-The problem is that the correct answer popup didn't show up.
+Look at the *Log* tab at the bottom of the IDE window, and the browser.
+The problem is that the correct answer's popup didn't show up.

 Let's analyze how the page works.
 When the user writes something in the text box, the markdown is generated and compared to the answer to the exercise, which is stored in an array.
 If there's a match, the popup is shown.
 Here's the piece of code that does this:
 ```javascript